-Cimicidae are parasitic hematophagous (bloodsucking) insects.
+The Cimicidae are parasitic hematophagous (bloodsucking) insects.
 When we talk about bed bugs we’re usually referring to a species of Cimicidae that feeds on humans.
 The lifecycle of a bed bug starts with an egg.
-The nymph hatches and will moult as it grows into an adult.
+The nymph hatches and will molt as it grows into an adult.
 Bed bugs are good at staying hidden in the dark and typically come out at night to feed, doing so every 5 - 10 days.
 Actual feeding only lasts 5 - 10 minutes.
-Using a needle like mouth protrusion they penetrate the skin of the host and inject saliva that breaks down blood cells.
+Using a needle-like mouth protrusion they penetrate the skin of the host and inject saliva that breaks down blood cells.
 The bed bug then sucks up the blood.

 Treating an Infestation